Brandon Davies suspended from BYU basketball team for honor code violation

 At other schools, Brandon Davies might have been high fived.
-At Brigham Young University, he was suspended from the nation's third-ranked basketball team because he admitted to violating the school's honor code by having sexual relations with his girlfriend.
+At Brigham Young University, he was suspended from the nation's third-ranked basketball team because he admitted to violating the school's honor code by having premarital sex.

 An honor code is an honor code and the one at BYU, a private school affiliated with the Church of Jesus Christ of Latter-day Saints, requires students to "live a chaste and virtuous life."
 Students are also required to be honest; abstain from alcoholic beverages, tobacco, tea, coffee and substance abuse; and attend church regularly.
 Davies will be suspended from the team for the rest of the season and, according to BYU spokeswoman Carri Jenkins, his future at the school has yet to be determined.